zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     </copy>
     ```

-16. And finally, populate the OMC_URL with the url saved in Part 1 Step 2.
+16. And finally, populate the OMC_URL with the URL saved in Part 1 Step 2.

     ![](./images/8.png "")